NETWAYS/foreman-training/provisioning/03_pxe.md

 * Adds defaults to hosts
  * Required options for provisioning
  * Options for configuration management
- * Options for compute resources
+ * Options for Compute Resources
  * Parameters
 * Allows to associate templates